Skip to content

 SettingBitrateFile sizeVisual quality

-Our default is 5 Mbps for personal archiving, 8 Mbps for footage we plan to re-edit, and 2 Mbps for clips that just need to be watchable on a phone.
+A sensible default is 5 Mbps for personal archiving, 8 Mbps for footage you plan to re-edit, and 2 Mbps for clips that just need to be watchable on a phone.
 CloudConvert and UniConverter both expose this control directly.
-If your source is already 4K and you want to size it down for portability, the dedicated 4K to 1080p converter walks through the trade-offs in more detail than a general-purpose tool covers.
+If your source is already 4K and you want to size it down for portability, downscaling during conversion rather than after preserves more detail, and our video-to-MP4 guide linked below walks through the trade-offs.

 Audio matters less but is worth checking.
 Stick with AAC at 128-192 kbps for stereo source.
 Match the original sample rate (44.1 or 48 kHz), since resampling adds nothing and can introduce artifacts.